-I named the alias ,cp-repo (copy repo):
+I named the script ,cp-repo (copy repo):

 ,cp-repo . staging:/home/chris/repos/url-shortener

 This copies the current directory (.) to /home/chris/repos/url-shortener in a machine named staging as defined in an SSH config file.
 The first argument is the source, and the second is the destination.
 Files and folders ignored by Git are not copied.
+This command can also be used to make a local copy of a local repo by not specifying any remote host.

-Here’s the ,cp-repo definition:
+Here’s the contents of my ,cp-repo file:

-if [[ $# -ne 2 ]]; then
+if [ $# -ne 2 ]; then

-echo "Error: enter the source and destination"
+echo "Error: expected two arguments: source and destination" >&2

 fi

-rsync --recursive --compress --rsh=ssh \
+rsync --recursive --compress --rsh=ssh --perms --times --group \

---exclude-from=<(git -C $1 ls-files --exclude-standard --others --ignored --directory) \
+--exclude-from=<(git -C "$1" ls-files --exclude-standard --others --ignored --directory) \

 I learned most of how to write this by combining a few answers in this StackOverflow discussion.